Learn to DJ – The complete beginners guide!

 How much does DJ equipment cost?

-The equipment a DJ uses is usually influenced by the style of DJing they are performing.
+A DJ’s choice of equipment usually depends on the style of DJing they perform.
 A scratch DJ, for example, may use a battle mixer and turntables, which are usually very expensive.
 An industry-standard rig would come in at close to £3,000.

 However, to start DJing, most people will use a controller.
 These offer great control for as little as £79 for a ‘lite’ controller running a free version of DJ software.